easedup/acv9/curriculum/hass-history/year-9.md

 the role of a significant individual or group such as agricultural and factory workers, inventors and entrepreneurs, landowners, politicians and religious groups in promoting and enacting some of the ideas that emerged during the Industrial Revolution

 **Elaborations**
-*  <p>explaining responses to particular ideas; for example, how religious groups responded to ideas in Charles Darwin’s 1859 book <em>On the Origin of Species</em> or how workers responded to the idea of capitalism or socialism</p>
+*  explaining responses to particular ideas; for example, how religious groups responded to ideas in Charles Darwin’s 1859 book *On the Origin of Species* or how workers responded to the idea of capitalism or socialism
 *  investigating the role played by an individual or group in promoting a key idea; for example, the role of Adam Smith and entrepreneurs in promoting capitalism, Florence Nightingale in promoting reform to health care and the rights of women, Pope Leo XIII in promoting the rights of workers in capitalist economies, Chartist William Cuffay in Tasmania or British Chartists on the goldfields in Victoria and New South Wales

 #### Asia and the World (1750–1914) {#asia-and-the-world-17501914}